reusablejs/reusable/docs/units.md

 ```

 ## reuseEffect
-Reusable allows to define side-effects that are scoped to the entire store, and not to a specific component's lifecycle.
+Reusable allows defining side-effects that are scoped to the entire store, and not to a specific component's lifecycle.

 ```javascript
 import {reuseState, reuseEffect} from "reusable";